Professor, School of Electrical & Computer Eng.

 Ph.D.
 University of Maryland, College Park, Maryland 1993

-His current research interests include operating system issues pertaining to embedded/computer systems with a focus on the use of new memory technologies such as flash memory and persistent memory.
-He is a member of the ACM, IEEE, USENIX, and KIISE.
-(E-mail: samhnoh at unist dot ac dot kr)
+His research interests include system software issues pertaining to computer systems in general and storage systems in particular, with a focus on the use of new memory technologies such as flash memory and persistent memory.
+He is a Fellow of the ACM and IEEE and a member of USENIX and KIISE (Korean Institute of Information Scientists and Engineers).